Aelyssum/PerformanceTester-iOS/README.md

 # PerformanceTester-iOS
 App for run-time performance testing on actual iOS devices

 Clone or fork this repository to add your own performance tests.
+By cloning, forking, downloading, or otherwise using the materials in this repository, you signify your agreement to the terms in the [license agreement](license.md)

 Create your own subclass of `TestGroup` to add your own performance test methods.
 Within your `TestGroup` subclass initializer, create `PerformanceTest` instances and add them to the `performanceTests` array.
 ```swift